Create a test

 Collect submissions offline.
 You may want to grade student work that doesn’t require students to upload a submission.
 For example, you can add grades to your gradebook for oral presentations, science fair projects, acting performances, and artwork delivered in person.

-Randomize questions and answers.
-You can randomize questions and their answers to support practice/drilling activities and help students avoid academic dishonesty.
-You can use one or both settings so tests appear differently for each student.
-You can't randomize questions in a test with text blocks or attachments.
+Randomizing questions, answers, and pages can support practice/drilling activities and help students avoid academic dishonesty.
+You can use one or all settings so that tests appear differently for each student.

 You can only randomize answers for Matching and Multiple Choice questions.
 If you want to randomize answers for True/False questions, use the Multiple Choice question type with True and False answer choices.